Building body confidence and self-esteem

 In 2017, Dove and members of WAGGGS went to the UN to help girls raise their voice and speak out about body image issues that they feel passionate about.
 Girl Guide delegates – 20 delegates from 15 different countries aged 18-25 – spoke to world leaders about what they have learned about body image in their own country - and the impact they have seen it have on their peers and community.

 The delegates requested for education on body confidence and self-esteem to be provided to more young people, and for the issue to be addressed in each of their countries.

 Dove Day for thought leaders

 Every year, Dove Day catalyses our employees’ efforts to help boost self-esteem among young people.
-In 2017, for the first time, we ran a Dove Day workshop and panel event – at which Paul Polman, our CEO, spoke – for thought leaders, industry and body image experts, and influential thinkers.
+In 2017, for the first time, we ran a Dove Day workshop and panel event – at which, our former CEO Paul Polman, spoke – for thought leaders, industry and body image experts, and influential thinkers.

 At the event, we launched our 2017 Dove Global Girls Beauty and Confidence Report – our first global study on girls’ self-esteem and body confidence.
 Our aim was to raise awareness amongst these influential groups of people about the extent of girls’ low body confidence – and how Dove is tackling the issue through our Dove Self-esteem Project.
 Those attending were invited to see the Dove Self-esteem Project in action at a London school.

 Getting back to reality

 Seven in ten women and girls believe media and advertising set an unrealistic standard of beauty that most women can’t ever achieve.